mrc-ide/naomi/data-raw/demo-subnational-pjnz/README.md

 These files are alternative testing and demonstration files representing subnational Spectrum files.
 Three Spectrum PJNZ files werecreated based on the Malawi 2019 PJNZ file.

+_Update 22 August 2024:_ Updated files were created with the Malawi 2024 PJNZ file using Sepctrum 6.36.

 Region codes in .PJN files manually changed as follows: